Year-End Procedure

 1. Count the Inventory

-3. Close all the Sales
+3. Close All Sales

 4. Print the Inventory Valuation Reports